Lalor, Victoria: Recreation and leisure

 The main public spaces for active recreation include the City of Whittlesea Gardens, which provides access to the Craigieburn Bypass Trail, Huskisson Avenue Reserve, a favourite spot for picnickers, V.R.Michael Reserve, Partridge Street Reserve, Lalor Reserve and W.A.Smith/Sycamore Reserves along the Darebin Creek, that provides a number of recreational facilities.

 Community facilities

 An Lac Hanh Amitabha Hall, a Vietnamese Buddhist temple, is located in the suburb.

+Lalor library is managed by Yarra Plenty Regional Library.